 Education Building, Room 101 | (501) 683-7566 | fax (501) 683-7567

-The mission of International Student Services (ISS) is to actively promote international and intercultural understanding and to cultivate a mutual commitment and support for international education throughout the campus community.
-ISS serves all incoming and currently enrolled international students and scholars at UALR.
+The mission of the Office of International Student Services (OISS) is to actively promote international and intercultural understanding and to cultivate a mutual commitment and support for international education throughout the campus community.
+OISS serves all incoming and currently enrolled international students and scholars at UA Little Rock.
 Our office provides assistance to prospect international undergraduate applicants, supports current international students and scholars in immigration advising, social, cultural, and academic issues during their stay.
-In addition, ISS always seeks to increase international ambiance on campus by identifying and implementing new opportunities between domestic and international students through workshops, collaboration with the International Club for social programs, trips and cultural excursions.
+In addition, ISS always seeks to increase international ambiance on campus by identifying and implementing new opportunities between domestic and international students through workshops, collaboration with the International Club for social programs, trips, and cultural excursions.

-Students seeking admission into UALR should consider the following:
+Students seeking admission into UA Little Rock should consider the following:

-- Identify the program you are interested in and research their webpage, course catalog and course descriptions.
-Graduate students will want to be in touch with their Graduate Coordinator.
-Research and ask questions to ensure that it is the right program for your academic goals.
+- Graduate admissions for prospective graduate certificate, masters, and doctoral students are handled through the Graduate School.
+Identify the program you are interested in and research their webpage, course catalog, and course descriptions.
+Graduate students will want to be in touch with their Graduate Coordinator for degree specific application information. and ask questions to their graduate program coordinator to ensure that it is the right degree program for their academic goals.

-- Decide when to begin your studies at UALR.
+- Decide when to begin your studies at UA Little Rock.
 Take note of the program deadlines.
 Some programs have strictly enforced deadlines, while others have rolling admission.
-Application for admission can be submitted up to twelve months in advance of the semester in which you wish to begin your studies at UALR.
+Application for admission can be submitted up to twelve months in advance of the semester in which you wish to begin your studies at UA Little Rock.
 Any applications received after the deadlines will automatically be deferred to the next semester.

 - Summer Start Date: F and J students considering beginning a program in the summer must be sure there are enough on-campus classes to be enrolled full-time.

-To apply for admission to UALR, all the following documents must be submitted:
+To apply for admission to UA Little Rock, all the following documents must be submitted: